 Defining what is weight training and the legs, weight and machine based training has to be pursued and focused on differently, from that of upper body training.

-As beginners you should always take the time to warm-up, focus on the movement of each exercise, give the body time to become conditioned, direct your leg training to what you want to achieve: then focus on the exercises that will give you those results.
+beginners should always take the time to warm-up: focus on the movement of each exercise, give the body time to become conditioned, direct your leg training to what you want to achieve: then focus on the exercises that will give you those results.

 To answer: what is weight training, your success will more than likely depend on 5 things; these will contribute greatly to your training success.

-The "Weights" are just the tools that athletes use to produce physical results.The mental aspect has to be worked on as well; this is where being consistent and setting realistic goals and achieving them builds discipline, this continued effort is termed as: "Training" ...
+The "Weights" are merely tools that athletes use to produce physical results.The mental aspect has to be worked on as well; this is where being consistent and setting realistic goals and achieving them builds discipline, this continued effort is termed as: "Training" ...

 I encourage you, even strongly; to at least give this lifestyle a try.
 Anytime you get better and stronger at something, life's obstacles become easier.

-Weight training can change your life positively, if you let it! if you use your creativity and imagination, you will see changes that you never thought possible in your physique and out-look at your life.
-I hope here, you have found your answer to:What is weight training!
-DWT
+Weight training can change your life positively, if you let it! if you use your creativity and imagination, you will see changes that you never thought possible in your physique and life's out-look.
+I hope here, you have found an answer to:What is weight training!